-Donald G. Drapkin has served as Chairman of the Board and a Director of Siga since April 19, 2001.
-Mr. Drapkin has been a Director and Vice Chairman of MacAndrews & Forbes Holdings Inc. and various of its affiliates since 1987.
+Donald G. Drapkin has served as Chairman of the Board and a director of SIGA since April 19, 2001.
+Mr. Drapkin has been Vice Chairman and a director of MacAndrews & Forbes Holdings Inc. and various of its affiliates since 1987.
 Prior to joining MacAndrews & Forbes, Mr. Drapkin was a partner in the law firm of Skadden, Arps, Slate, Meagher & Flom LLP for more than five years.
-Mr. Drapkin is also a Director of the following corporations which file reports pursuant to the Securities Exchange Act of 1934: Anthracite Capital, Inc.; Black Rock Asset Investors; Genta Inc.; The Molson Companies Limited; Panavision, Inc.; Playboy Enterprises, Inc.; Playboy.com, Inc.; ProxyMed, Inc.; Revlon Consumer Products Corporation; Revlon, Inc.; The Warnaco Group, Inc.; and Weider Nutrition International Inc.
+Mr. Drapkin is also a director (or member of the board of managers, as applicable) of the following corporations which file reports pursuant to the Securities Exchange Act of 1934: Allied Security Holdings, LLC, Anthracite Capital, Inc., Nephros, Inc, Playboy Enterprises, Inc., Revlon Consumer Products Corporation and Revlon Inc. Mr. Drapkin is also a director of PharmaCore, Inc. and TransTech Pharma, Inc.